Training Vision-Language Transformers from Captions: Introduction

 Our \longname{} (\acronym{}) model matches or outperforms nearly all vision-language transformers despite being 1.
-Smaller, 2.
+Smaller and faster at inference, 2.
 Avoiding use of ROIs, and 3.
-Not leveraging supervised pretraining.
-We evaluate across several popular benchmarks in addition to retrieval and probing.
-The model performance also appears to continue to improve with data scaling, and as it relies only on weak alignment of image-text pairs, future work with access to large compute may be able to continue driving up performance.
-Finally, we provide several analyses on the underlying patch/lexical representations to understand what our models are learning and guide future VL transformer research.
+Not leveraging object-level supervised labels for pretraining.
+For downstream usage, token representations can be naturally adapted to producing class-labels \textbf{and} bounding-boxes, with moderate finetuning.
+We demonstrate strong performance of \acronym{} across a comprehensive set of benchmarks covering V+L understanding, retrieval, reasoning and grounding.
+Performance also continues to improve with data and model size scaling, and as it relies only on weak alignment of image-text pairs, future work with access to large compute may be able to continue driving up performance.
+Ablation study shows that key to consistence improvement on downstream tasks is the masked image modeling objective, which is in sharp contrast to existing findings.
+Finally, we provide several analyses on the underlying representations to understand what our models are learning and guide future V+L transformer research.